nebiljabari/vonKoch-Algorithm/README.md

 # vonKoch-Algorithm
-The "von Koch Curve", named from his inventer the swedish mathematician Helge von Koch [1870-1924], is the precursor of the Fractal field
+The "von Koch Curve", named from his inventor the swedish mathematician Helge von Koch [1870-1924], is the precursor of the Fractal field

 From scratch, personal writing of the formula in ES6